HoussemDellai/aks-course/08_aks_terraform/Readme.md

 ```

 The following is a role assignment providing AKS's Identity the role `AcrPull` over the ACR registry's images.
+This role assignment authorize AKS to authenticate, authorize and pull images from ACR.

 ```yaml
 resource "azurerm_role_assignment" "role_acrpull" {